What is Riga-Fede disease?

 Spontaneous recovery can occur.

 Histopathology shows an ulcerated surface with an underlying mixed inflammatory infiltrate including lymphocytes, macrophages, mast cells and a predominance of eosinophils.
-Riga-Fede disease is therefore a cause of eosinophilic ulcer.
+Riga-Fede disease is, therefore, a cause of eosinophilic ulcer.
 Atypical histiocytic granulomas may also be seen.

-Biopsy may be required to exclude other conditions affecting the tongue including:
+A biopsy may be required to exclude other conditions affecting the tongue including:

 - Infections – ulcerative candidiasis, bacterial infections, fungal infections, tuberculosis, primary syphilis